-The EuroAsia Interconnector is the official EU project developer of the 2,000MW electricity interconnector between Israel, Cyprus Crete – Attica, Greece and Europe.
-The EuroAsia Interconnector is a leading European Project of Common Interest (PCI) labelled as an EU “electricity highway” connecting the national electricity grids of Israel, Cyprus and Crete-Attica, Greece through a 1,518km subsea HVDC cable.
+The EuroAsia Interconnector is the official EU project developer of the 2,000MW electricity interconnector between Israel, Cyprus, Greece and Europe.
+The EuroAsia Interconnector is a leading European Project of Common Interest (PCI) labelled as an EU “electricity highway” connecting the national electricity grids of Israel, Cyprus and Greece through a 1,208 km subsea HVDC cable.

 The European Commission, with the support of the Cyprus Government and in agreement with the Greek Government, has appointed EuroAsia Interconnector Limited as the owner Project Promoter of EuroAsia Interconnector.

-The EuroAsia Interconnector comprises the electricity interconnection between the grids of Israel, Cyprus and Crete-Attica, Greece (Europe) through a subsea DC cable and with HVDC onshore converter stations at each connection point, with a total capacity of 2000MW.
-The project is an energy highway bridging Asia and Europe, with a total length of 1518km.
+The EuroAsia Interconnector comprises the electricity interconnection between the grids of Israel, Cyprus, Greece through a subsea DC cable and with HVDC onshore converter stations at each connection point, with a total capacity of 2000MW.
+The project is an energy highway bridging Asia and Europe, with a total length of 1,208 km.
 It creates a reliable alternative route for the transfer of electric energy to and from Europe.

 The EuroAsia Interconnector enjoys a high rating by the European Union, falls within the EU energy policy and contributes to the following energy targets:

 - Ends the Energy Isolation of Cyprus as an EU member state.
 Cyprus is the last member of the European Union which remains fully isolated without any electricity or gas interconnections.
 Ending the energy isolation is an important EU objective.